 Prior to this novel, I had never heard of Becky Wade before.
 Contemporary fiction isn’t really a genre I read much because these novels tend to be either too saccharine or too preachy for me.
 BUT, I could not help but check this book out simply because the cover is gorgeous and it totally compelled me to read!
 The dress is stunning, and I love the color scheme.
 The model is beautiful, and I had to know this character’s story.

 I had ZERO expectations when I began this novel.
-If I am honest, I was ready to be disappointed.
+If I am honest, I was ready to be disappointed because I have not really ever been a contemporary fiction fan.
 Oh my goodness, this novel is amazing, I can’t wait for the next book in this series, and I already filled my summer reading list with Becky Wade books.

 The characters are the BEST part of this book.
 I fell in love with them by the end of chapter two.
 The main characters are Nora Bradford and John Lawson.
 What I loved so much about this book is the realism.
 These characters clearly love God, but also live in the world and act humanly.
 Problems are thrown at these characters and they react just like normal, Christian people would.
 I hate it when I read a Christian novel, or any novel really, where the main characters deal with problems perfectly.
 That’s not realistic, and it’s so frustrating.